electrichasgoneaudi/electrichasgoneaudi.github.io/content/models/q8-e-tron/technology/lights/_index.md

     <figcaption><h4>Digital Matrix Head lights</h4></figcaption>
 </figure>

-In the Audi e-tron Sportback, the digital light that will expand the offering in mid-2020, performs multiple tasks.
+In the Audi Q8 e-tron Sportback, the digital light performs multiple tasks.
 It can generate dynamic leaving- and coming-home animations that appear as projections on a wall or on the ground.
 This presentation transforms the area in front of the car into a carefully illuminated stage.
 Not only does the digital light system deliver cornering, city, and highway lighting as versions of the low-beam light with exceptional precision, it also supplements the high-beam light by masking out other road users with even greater accuracy.
 Above all, however, it offers innovative functions such as lane light and orientation light.
 On freeways, the lane light creates a carpet of light that illuminates the driver’s own lane brightly and adjusts dynamically when he or she changes lane.
 In this way, it improves the driver’s awareness of the relevant lane and contributes to improved road safety.
 In addition, the orientation light uses darkened areas masked out from the light beam to predictively show the vehicle’s position in the lane, thereby supporting—especially on narrow roads or in highway construction zones—the safe lane centering assist.
 The marking light function is also used in conjunction with the optional night vision assist.
 The light automatically draws attention to any pedestrians it detects, thereby reducing the danger of overlooking pedestrians in the immediate vicinity of the lane.

 The optionID is **PXC** for Digital matrix LED Headlights.